 What a wonderful quote to contemplate the power of walking.
 This is what I try to achieve, whenever I walk, and especially when I am on a pilgrimage.
 This quote is perfect for any and every day that you walk!

-The first albergue is in Vilar de Barrio, where we ended our day.
+The second albergue is in Vilar de Barrio, where we ended our day.
 Many pilgrims choose to extend this stage for 33 kilometers to Xunqueira de Ambía where there is another municipal albergue and a private.
 See day eleven for this information.
 Our group was not interested in such a lengthy day.

 Notice that the day's walk starts out flat, then a climb of about 500 meters (1640 feet) over about eight kilometers, and ends in a nice downhill five kilometer jaunt into Vilar de Barrio.
 This climb will feel strenuous, starting from the section leaving Tamicelas at about 6.5 kilometers and persisting until several kilometers after Alberguería.